bluesky-social/proposals/0004-oauth/README.md

 ## Framework

-In addition to the identity resolution mechanisms specified by [ATPROTO], the current framework builds on top of the following specifications and drafts:
+In addition to the identity resolution mechanisms specified by [AT Protocol][ATPROTO], the current framework builds on top of the following specifications and drafts:

 - [OAuth 2.0 Protected Resource Metadata draft][DRAFT-OAUTH-RESOURCE-METADATA]
 - [OAuth Client ID Metadata Document draft][DRAFT-OAUTH-CLIENT-ID-METADATA-DOCUMENT]